 Our law firm routinely assists clients in obtaining China police certificates for purposes such as immigration (to the United States, Canada, Australia, New Zealand, and other countries) or employment background checks.
 Our clients include foreign nationals, including former Chinese citizens, and residents of Hong Kong, Macau, and Taiwan.

 A police certificate is a document confirming you have no conviction (or listing your convictions) within a jurisdiction.

 A police certificate is also known as a police clearance certificate (PCC), or no criminal record (NCR) certificate.
 In Chinese, it is commonly referred to as a 无犯罪记录证明书 (certificate of no criminal conviction).
-For sample, see here.
+For a sample, see here.